Hyperen0r/HTool_NifBatchTools/README.md

 may have to adjust the keywords, so that the meshes are not ignored__

 ## Installation

+### Requirements

+Not a hard requirement, but if Nifskope is installed and set as the default program to open `.nif` files, you will be able to automatically open files from the tool, by double-clicking on an item from a list view.

 ### From source
 If you do not want to use the provided executables, you can launch the tool from the source code, available on